frostoven/Cosmosis/app/modal/readme.md

 # Info

+Offers a non-blocking API that resembles DOM dialog functions.

 Not to be confused with the menu system, the modal system is an early-load system with its own React root node.
 Supports both mouse and keyboard out of the box.